 Do you want to find out what you can do to integrate and fully immerse yourself into the Spanish work culture?
 Then keep on reading!

 Monday, May 9th - A guide to Spanish business culture

 Most likely, the Spanish business culture differs from what you are used to.
 We have created a short overview of some of the most important aspects to help you kick-start your international career in Barcelona.

 Connecting on a personal level is very important in Spanish work culture and it can be said that the way business is conducted in Spain is much more relaxed compared to other European countries.
 You can expect extra time to be put aside in meetings for general chit chat, as most meetings will normally begin with catching up with each other on a personal level to establish a solid working relationship.

 Lunch is the most important meal of the day.
 Most people go out to a nearby restaurant or cafe for lunch.
 Lunches tend to start later (around 14:00) and last longer, so it’s the perfect time to socialise with colleagues!

-Arranging the paperwork neccessary to legally work in Barcelona can be a lengthy and challenging process.
+Arranging the paperwork necessary to legally work in Barcelona can be a lengthy and challenging process.
 It’s best to start the procedures as soon as you can and try to not skip any steps, otherwise, you will not be able to start your new job.

 Annual or holiday leave